Quenneville's meeting with Bettman may decide Florida fate - WHIZ News

 SUNRISE, Fla.
-(AP) — For the Florida Panthers, there has never been a better start to a season.
+(AP) — Joel Quenneville coached the Florida Panthers on Wednesday.

 The success Quenneville had in Chicago — three Stanley Cups — was why Florida brought him in to coach the Panthers a little over two seasons ago.
 He’s one of the biggest reasons why this Florida team believes it, finally, can win a title.